This article proposes a possible target environment on Databricks using the Hive Catalog.

 Many other configurations and installations are possible for a Databricks target environment.

-Below is a possible target environment setup for Databricks Stage Files generator.
+Below is a possible target environment setup for the Databricks Stage Files generator using the Hive catalog.

 Setup environment